boardroom-inc/documentation/docs/Boardroom for DAOs/Features/proposals.md

 # Proposals Page

-***

-This page highlights a list of the most recent proposals associated with a DAO.
-If a DAO has multiple governance frameworks, proposals are filterable by On-Chain and Off-Chain options.
+> This page highlights a list of the most recent proposals associated with a DAO.
+If a DAO has multiple governance frameworks, proposals are filterable.

-Each Proposal page contains a description of the given proposal, generally containing a short summary of the proposed changes, goals and motivations for the proposed actions, and an implementation spec.
+Each Proposal page contains a description of the given proposal, generally containing a short summary of the proposed changes, goals and motivations for the proposed actions, and an implementation specification.

 ![Proposal Page](../../../assets/images/image-7.png)